brendatreto/PyBer_Analysis/README.md

 *Fig 1.
 Using the groupby() function.*

-Once we had this information we continued by retrieving the averages fares per ride and per driver for each city type.
-For this process we simply divided the total fares by the total rides or total drivers information that was analyzed earlier.
+Once we had this information, we continued by retrieving the averages fares per ride and per driver for each city type.
+For this process we simply divided the total fares by the total rides or total drivers' information that was analyzed earlier.

 The following summary showcases how the rides, fares and drivers is distributed along the different city types.